DBC-SF/mentorship-wiki/shifts.md

 - Review the challenges the students will be working on by checking each of their phase guides in the respective cohort organizations.
 You can access these through your GitHub account.
 If you do not have access email the Mentor Coordinator.

 #### During a Shift:
-- Sign in for your shift via the [Deputy Mentor Kiosk](https://www.deputy.com/features/time-clock).
+- Sign in for your shift via the [Deputy Mobile App](https://www.deputy.com/mobile).
 - Your name and profile picture will be displayed on DBC-Infowall
 - Still, please let the students know you're available.
 - Take walks up and down the aisles every so often - some students don't ask questions unless you pass by.